WBK-Robotics/pybullet_industrial/docs/source/how_to_use.rst

 :class:`ToolPath`s can be generated directly from points or several G-code like interpolation functions.
 A list of which can be found below:

-- Linear interpolation
+- Linear interpolation :func:`linear_interpolation`
-- Circular interpolation
+- Circular interpolation :func:`circular_interpolation`
-- Spline interpolation
+- Spline interpolation :func:`spline_interpolation`

 Additional functionality such as the build_box_path function can be used to generate more complex :class:`ToolPath`s.